Oxford-Sustainable-Finance-Group/OxSFG-WasteManagement/README.md

 # OxSFG-WasteManagement
  👋, Hi!

-This repo contains codes realated to waste management plants.
+This repo contains codes related to waste management plants.

 ## This repo includes codes for: